cg-cnu/github-your-forks/README.md

 ## Description:

-Its a scratch-your-itch project.
+Its a scratch-your-own-itch project.

 I find it really annoying to move between the repos and my forks.
-First chrome addon and learned a lot.
+So, built my first chrome addon.

 ## Inspiration: